persteenolsen/dotnet-8-mvc-employee-crud/README.md

 Create a self contained build for production at the remote server / traditionel web hotel

-dotnet publish employeecrud.csproj --configuration Release --runtime win-x86 --self-contained
+dotnet publish mvcwebapp.csproj --configuration Release --runtime win-x86 --self-contained

 Upload the build to remote server